TrellixVulnTeam/swahilipython_SCMU/Doc/library/tracemalloc.rst

       See the :meth:`Snapshot.statistics` method for *key_type* and *cumulative* parameters.

-      The result is sorted from the biggest to the smallest by: absolute value of :attr:`StatisticDiff.size_diff`, :attr:`StatisticDiff.size`, absolute
+      The result is sorted kutoka the biggest to the smallest by: absolute value of :attr:`StatisticDiff.size_diff`, :attr:`StatisticDiff.size`, absolute
       value of :attr:`StatisticDiff.count_diff`, :attr:`Statistic.count` and
       then by :attr:`StatisticDiff.traceback`.